wikimedia/fresh/README.md

 ### Fast

 Fresh is fast.
-Creating and launching a new container takes only a fraction of as second.
+Creating and launching a new container takes only a fraction of a second.
 This is made possible by Docker and its `docker run` command.
 It doesn't need to copy or clone anything.
 Instead, it references the downloaded Docker image as bottom layer (read-only) in an empty container, with a new (initially empty) read-write layer on top.
 This uses the